sujal-pawar/Adobe_Round_1b/README.md

 **Note:** Ensure all model files are present in `local_model/` before running.
 If you need to change the model, download it using the `sentence-transformers` library and copy the resulting files to `local_model/`.

+## Output Format and Scoring

+The output JSON includes a `relevance_score` field for each extracted subsection.
+This score directly demonstrates the quality and ranking of granular subsection extraction, as required by the challenge's scoring criteria ("Sub-Section Relevance").
+Including this field helps maximize your score and provides transparency in how each subsection is ranked for relevance.

 ## Project Structure

 ```